wwedwa/printer-interface/README.md

 These steps assume you are in the root directory of this project.
 If you are elsewhere, adjust paths accordingly.
 - To run the server, enter the following command into a terminal: ./target/printserver \<port-num\>
 - To run the client, enter the following command into a terminal: ./target/printclient \<ip-addr\> \<port-num\> \<path to file to print\>

+## Disclaimer
+The TCP protocol used by this application IS NOT ENCRYPTED.
+Do not use this to transfer sensitive information.

+## Upcoming Features
+The JavaFX UI for the client to interact with the server is currently being refactored to use the correct communication protocol expected by the server.
+This will be public shortly.